 The early days of Bryn Mawr Vineyards were slow-going and exceedingly hands-on.
-Rachel lived onsite in the restored trailer with her then-fiance Liam and put into practice her training on site selection as she chose what to plant and where.
+Rachel lived onsite in the restored trailer with her now-husband Liam and put her training on site selection to work as she chose what to plant and where.
 With 4 acres of mostly Pinot Noir to build from, she formed a plan to maximize the potential of our vineyard.
-Not only did she need to learn how to deal with the extremities of our intense site, but three of her first four vintages also proved very tough years for Oregon Wine.
-The home on the property had to be gutted to its frame while the basement was an active winery.
+Not only did she need to learn how to deal with the extremities of our intense site, but three of her first four vintages also proved very tough years for Oregon wine.
+The home on the property had to be gutted to its frame while its basement was an active winery.
 The little wine she and Jon were able to make in those first vintages was stunning, but with only 500 cases produced per year, survival was far from guaranteed.
 Rachel admits she had her doubts, but Temperance Hill just across the street was her favorite vineyard in Oregon, and being able to see it every day assured her that great wine was just waiting to be made here.

-By 2012, with stumps cleared, brambles fought back, and rocks removed, the rest of the property could be planted out.
+By 2012, with stumps cleared, brambles fought back, and rocks moved, the site was ready for vines.
 There were three distinct sections; a steep, south-facing ridge, a west-facing slope, and a flat base section where the two grades met to the southwest.
-The upper ridge was given an extension to the existing 777, two acres of Pommard, two acres of Wädesnvil, and, on the steepest section, half an acre of Dolcetto.
+The Upper Ridge was given an extension to the existing 777, two acres of Pommard, two acres of Wädensvil, and, on the steepest section, half an acre of Dolcetto.
 The upper ridge is, like Krista’s block, very fast-draining and exposed, comprised almost entirely of Ritner soil.
-It has the steepest slope on the property, up to 30% in some areas, and ranges from 675-815 feet.
+It has the steepest slopes on the property, ranging from 30-60%.
+Vines here struggle against the elements and produce intensely spiced wines.